Palmyra Atoll: Conservation and restoration

 Post-rat-eradication monitoring documented a notable recruitment event for Pisonia grandis, a dominant tree species that is important throughout the Pacific region.
-However, by five years post-eradication, a 13-fold increase in recruitment of the range-expanding coconut palm Cocos nucifera was found.
+However, by five years post-eradication, a 13-fold increase in recruitment of the range-expanding coconut palm Cocos nucifera was found; a subsequent project sought to remove them.

 Beginning in 2019, TNC worked in partnership with Island Conservation and the Fish and Wildlife Service to restore the native rainforest at Palmyra Atoll by removing dominant C. nucifera coconut palms, which the conservancy says are the result of former copra plantations and military activity.
-Other trees provide habitat for 11 seabird species, and the conservancy wrote that their re-establishment across the atoll would encourage coral growth and might lessen the local effects of a rise in sea-level.
-As of December 2019, half a million coconut sprouts had been removed, and tracking has begun of the ecosystem's response.
+Other trees provide habitat for 11 seabird species.
+The conservancy wrote that their re-establishment across the atoll would encourage coral growth and might lessen the local effects of a rise in sea-level.
+As of December 2019, half a million coconut sprouts had been removed, and the ecosystem's response is being monitored closely.

-Palmyra Atoll's location in the Pacific Ocean, where the southern and northern currents meet, litters its beaches with trash and debris.
+Due to Palmyra Atoll's location in the Pacific Ocean, where the southern and northern currents meet, trash and debris often wash up on its beaches.
 Plastic mooring buoys and plastic bottles are plentiful.

 The atoll is dominated by the coconut crab, the largest species of terrestrial invertebrate.

 To avoid introducing any new invasive species, visitors to the atoll freeze and disinfect their belongings.

-In September 2024, the Guam Kingfisher was introduced to Palmyra.
+In September 2024, the Guam kingfisher, a bird species living only in captivity since the 1980s, was introduced to Palmyra.